-- 1.1 Under the Relationships Education, RSE, and Health Education (England) Regulations 2019, made under sections 34 and 35 of the Children and Social Work Act 2017, schools are required to teach: - relationships education (all primary aged pupils) - relationships and sex education (RSE) (all secondary aged pupils) - health education (all pupils in state-funded schools only) - 1.2 At St Peter and St Paul's RC Primary, as a Catholic school, we are guided by the Catholic Education Service who state that Catholic schools are required to deliver Relationship and Sex Education (RSE) in accordance with the teachings of the Church.
+- 1.1 Under the Relationships Education, RSE, and Health Education (England) Regulations 2019, made under sections 34 and 35 of the Children and Social Work Act 2017, schools are required to teach: - relationships education (all primary aged pupils) - relationships and sex education (RSE) (all secondary aged pupils) - health education (all pupils in state-funded schools only) - 1.2 At xxx, as a Catholic school, we are guided by the Catholic Education Service who state that Catholic schools are required to deliver Relationship and Sex Education (RSE) in accordance with the teachings of the Church.
 We take this approach in conjunction with the guidance issued by the DfE.
 The Catholic Education Service use the term 'RSE'.